fe-moldark/wesleykent-website/attacking_wireless_networks.markdown

 <br><br>
 Now run `wpa_supplicant` to view possible drivers you can use with the wireless interface, for me the `wext` one worked.
 To connect to the network you need the following command: `wpa_supplicant -i wlx9cefd5f994c7 -c /etc/wpa_supplicant.conf -D wext -B`, where the `-B` will exit out and let you keep working.
 <br><br>
 We are NOT done yet.
-Even though the network I set up has a DHCP server set up, connecting this way will not automatically assign us an ip address and all that info.
+Even though the network I set up has a DHCP server, connecting this way will not automatically assign us an ip address and all that info.
 You can confirm that with a quick `ifconfig`.
 Run `sudo dhclient wlx9cefd5f994c7` and after a couple of seconds run `ifconfig` again to check for that info.
 <br><br>

 # Conclusion